 Start your self-guided walking tour in the Visitor Center where you can watch the historical park overview film, view war and Puebloan era exhibits in the museum that will give texture to your visit, and check out the cultural selections at the gift shop.

-Entry to the park is free, dogs are allowed on limited trails, and river access is granted for fishing only by permit.
+Entry to the park is free, dogs are allowed on some trails, and river access is granted for fishing only by permit.
 There are nearby campgrounds to the north in the Santa Fe National Forest on NM Highway 63.

 1 NM-63, Pecos, NM 87552